bcribeiro91/personal-website/content/authors/admin/_index.md

 title: Beatriz Couto Ribeiro, PhD
 ---

 I am Dr. Beatriz Couto Ribeiro, an Innovation Economist with a dual Ph.D. in Economics from the Technical University of Berlin (TUB) in Germany and Science and Technology Policy from the University of Campinas (UNICAMP) in Brazil.

-My areas of expertise encompass the assessment of science, technology, and innovation (STI) policies and projects in public infrastructure sectors, such as electricity, gas, water, sewage, and hydrogen.
-To evaluate the impact of STI policies and programs in the Global South and OECD countries on innovation outputs, I employ a diverse array of methodological tools including quasi-experimental methods (e.g., Difference-in-Difference, and Synthetic Control) and qualitative methods (e.g., Interviews, and Documentary Analysis).
-My doctoral dissertation, for instance, assessed the role and impact of regulatory tools to foster innovation in the electricity sector.
+My passion lies in the infrastructure domain, with a keen focus on the regulatory frameworks governing the electricity and water sanitation sectors.
+My professional journey in the World Bank and Lab-GEOPI – Unicamp, have allowed me to work with energy utilities such CEMIG, and supported the introduction of bulk water charges, water and sanitation concession, and energy distribution in public buildings in Brazil.

-In addition, I have experience as a consultant in projects with the energy utility CEMIG, the largest energy trader in Brazil, and Serrapilheira Institute, the first private non-profit institution geared towards fostering science in Brazil.
+I possess a robust skill set in policy and regulation analysis, employing both qualitative and quantitative methodologies.
+Recently, my curiosity has extended to the emerging field of hydrogen energy, where I am actively exploring its potential in Latin America.

-{{< icon name="download" pack="fas" >}} I am on the Academic Job Market during the 2022-23 academic year, my job market paper (JMP) is available {{< staticref "uploads/jmp.pdf" "newtab" >}}here{{< /staticref >}}.
+#{{< icon name="download" pack="fas" >}} I am on the Academic Job Market during the 2022-23 academic year, my job market paper (JMP) is available {{< staticref "uploads/jmp.pdf" "newtab" >}}here{{< /staticref >}}.

 {{< icon name="download" pack="fas" >}} For more information you can download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.